mattia-sanfilippo/Shorty/README.md

 - Easily share the short link with any supported application
 - Open the links saved directly from the app, on Safari

+### Error handling
+If the request to the web service fails, an error will be shown to the user and data won't be saved.

 ## Steps to build

 1. Clone repo